-As for the replacement "barn cat," he will have to wait until the dog is ready (probably a year).
-For cat introductions, I made this cage for Alger in which he stayed for two weeks while I distributed the poop around the property to help him learn that it is home.
+As for the replacement "barn cat," for introductions, I made this cage for Alger in which he stayed for two weeks while I distributed the poop around the property to help him learn that it is home.
 The cage holds a small shelter in which I fed him thereafter and folds flat for storage.
-Until his replacement can be found, it's trapping.
+What I didn't realize that it needed was a divider to isolate him while changing the box and feeding him (hence the portcullis).
+Until his replacement can be found, for mice, rats, and gophers, it's trapping.
+For the bunnies, it's the .22, and I'm losing.